-- View the Graduate Catalog: www.iup.edu/gradcatalog - Graduate Students: How to Apply for Graduation University Commencement Ceremonies IUP
+- View the Graduate Catalog: Indiana University of Pennsylvania Modern Campus CatalogTM (iup.edu) - Graduate Students: How to Apply for Graduation University Commencement Ceremonies IUP

 Thesis Completion

 The speech-language pathology program has an optional thesis for any student pursuing the M.S. degree.
 Students electing the thesis option will consult with program faculty as early in the program as possible to identify an appropriate thesis advisor (i.e., faculty member with the needed expertise and time to devote to the student).
 Selecting the thesis option early in the program will increase the likelihood of completing the thesis in a timely manner.
 After identifying a thesis advisor, the student will request the participation of two additional program faculty willing to serve on the thesis committee.
 IUP faculty from outside of the program, if appropriate, may also be requested to join the committee.
 Students should review the IUP guidelines and timelines for completing various thesis components.
 Upon completion of the thesis, students must complete an oral defense.
 Thesis defenses are open to students and faculty from the program.